morevna6/Amoc-Research-Program/README.md

 Despite its importance, the AMOC remains difficult to observe, reconstruct, and predict.

-Continuous basin-wide monitoring at approximately 26.5°N began only in 2004 through the RAPID observing system.
+Continuous basin-wide monitoring at approximately 26.5°N began in 2004 through the RAPID observing system.
 This record has transformed scientific understanding of short-term and interannual AMOC variability, but it remains short compared with the decadal and multidecadal timescales on which the circulation may vary.

 Understanding the AMOC therefore requires the combined use of: